 Too Few Doctors Screen Women for ADHD — and We Deserve Better

-Women with ADHD are often misdiagnosed with depression and anxiety.
+Women with ADHD are often misdiagnosed with anxiety or mood disorder.
 Until psychiatrists learn to recognize ADD symptoms in girls, we have to take our mental health evaluations into our own hands.
 At the very least, we deserve a basic screening — and we must begin to demand it.

 I have been in and out of psychiatrists’ offices since 2009, when I was diagnosed with prenatal depression during my first pregnancy.
 It took until 2015, and treatment by the best psychiatrist in the state, before I was tested for attention deficit disorder (ADHD or ADD).
 My doctor didn’t bring up the subject.
 However, when we discussed my symptoms, she agreed I should be evaluated.